-Our response to the WYPF Funding Strategy Statement consultation November 2023
+Our response to the WYPF Funding Strategy Statement consultation November 2023 Executive summary

-Executive summary

-We strongly agree that the Fund's current exit valuation approach leads to poor outcomes in current market conditions.
+As you know from our previous correspondence, we strongly agree that the Fund's current exit valuation approach leads to poor outcomes in current market conditions.
 We are pleased this has been recognised and changes are being made.
-However, we are concerned the proposed changes don't go far enough.
+However, we are concerned the proposed changes aren't sufficient.

-Our strong view is that the WYPF should move back to a gilts based discount rate approach, rather than look to refine the current approach.
+Our strong view is that WYPF should move back to a gilts based discount rate approach, rather than look to refine the current approach, which isn't working.
 We also consider that WYPF should adopt low-risk investment strategies for orphan liabilities and for participating employers as an option.
-These two changes should come hand in hand, but not changing the latter should not be a rationale for not considering the former.
+These two changes should come hand in hand, but not changing the latter should not be an excuse for not considering the former.

-We believe the current exit basis, combined with wider policies in the Funding Strategy Statement and Statement of Investment Principles are, through a number of different threads, limiting the opportunities available to employers to utilise the significantly improved funding in their participations.
+We believe the current exit basis, combined with wider policies in the Funding Strategy Statement and Statement of Investment Principles are, through a number of different threads, limiting opportunities available to employers to utilise the significantly improved funding in their participations.
 In particular:

-- The ongoing funding approach is not being changed, even though it based on the same approach as the exit valuation approach - this hides recent funding improvements - The policy for reviewing contributions between valuations seeks to disallow changes on account of changes to market conditions, which goes beyond the regulations and the statutory guidance - The WYPF only supports a single investment strategy, which makes a gilts-based exit valuation approach risky and results in a proposed approach which cannot be hedged - Partial exit, whilst possible in theory, is not in practice because the proposed exit valuation basis continues to over-charge exiting employers, to the benefit of the remaining employers.
-This will be the same for merging our two participations within the WYPF
+- The ongoing funding approach is not being changed, even though it is based on the same approach as the exit valuation approach this hides recent funding improvements - The policy for reviewing contributions between valuations seeks to disallow changes on account of changes to market conditions, which goes beyond the regulations and the statutory guidance - The WYPF only supports a single investment strategy, which makes a gilts based exit valuation approach risky and results in a proposed approach which cannot be hedged - Partial exit, whilst possible in theory, is not in practice because the proposed exit valuation basis continues to over-charge exiting employers, to the benefit of the remaining employers